Talks

 Hi, my name is README!

-Write the Docs Europe; Prague, Czechia – Sept 2017
+Write the Docs Europe Prague, Czechia

 A good README file briefly and concisely explains what your software does, how it can be installed and describes its API.
 Ideally it also provides information on the technical requirements, the license it uses and how the project is managed.
 How to get in touch to report problems and give feedback?
 Where can potential users find the Code of Conduct for your project?
 I provided examples for good README files and shared my thoughts on how documentation can help newcomers as well as more experienced users with your project and encourage them to engage with your community.